 So, if you’ve ever wondered how to improve SEO and hope to apply this knowledge to your FAQs, read on.

 As we’ve uncovered in an earlier article on understanding search engines, they sift through billions of pages of content to evaluate what is most relevant for any given search query.

 If you’re specifically wondering how does Google work, it’s essentially the same process, considering more than 90% of online searches take place on Google [according to Business Insider] or its associated platforms, such as Google Images, Google Maps, and YouTube.

 So, it’s clear that tailoring and in a sense signposting your quality content is the best way to stand out in searches, be rewarded by search engines and allow more customers to find you.
 Understanding SEO is key to this since it falls under the exact same strategy.

 With the need for most businesses to develop a useful FAQ page, here are five simple steps you can take to ensure you not only respond to the common queries of your website visitors, but you make sure you are eligible for being rewarded by search engines in the process, in order to improve SEO.

 Of course, before you create this page, you want to research the most common and relevant questions your business encounters.
 If you’re not in a position to know these yourself right away, ask the person who receives customer emails, or takes customer phone calls.
 These could even be gathered through an online survey after customers make a transaction.

 The FAQs can change over time, or more could be added, so make sure you continue research and ask for feedback from your customer-facing colleagues or online teams.

 Also, keyword research best-practice and online tools can help detect the most popular keywords people are using around the web in relation to your business or industry.
-We can advise and support you on this as part of our efforts to improve SEO.
+We can advise and support you on this, just contact our technical SEO experts.

 A Picture is a Thousand Words